DeanBDean/cnn-messaging/README.md

 * For messages sent using the new publish signature, the CRUD actions (the last part of the topic name) are now limited to the following options: ['create', 'update', 'delete', 'upsert', 'event'].
 * In an effort to normalize the CRUD actions, __the following action mappings will take place automatically:__ [new: 'create', insert: 'create', remove: 'delete', change: 'update'].

+### New in 3.1.0

+# Messages can now include an action of any type, not limited to CRUD.
+It will be on the consumer to effectively manage actions

 ### Messenger API

 * ```start()```: This will perform any asynchronous initialization required for the service.